-Can Aaron Donald's pressures make him Defensive Player of the Year?
+Can Aaron Donald's pressures make him NFL Defensive Player of the Year?

 "It doesn't surprise me at all," Rams edge rusher Matt Longacre said.
 "We've never seen anybody pressure the quarterback as much as he does."

-But will it lead to Donald being crowned Defensive Player of the Year?
+But will it lead to Donald being crowned the NFL's Defensive Player of the Year?

 The odds appear to be against it.

 The award, voted on by a 50-person panel and presented by The Associated Press, traditionally goes to players who are among the league's leaders in traditional statistics such as interceptions, tackles and sacks.
-Even a transcendent player like Donald -- an interior lineman who will inherently have lower sack totals, regardless of ability and skill -- can suffer because of it.
+Even a transcendent player such as Donald -- an interior lineman who will inherently have lower sack totals, regardless of ability and skill -- can suffer because of it.

 "I think it can happen, and I think our voters are savvy enough to realize how good a player Aaron Donald is," said Barry Wilner, an AP football writer who has overseen the Defensive Player of the Year Award for two decades.
 "But we're also in a very statistics-based world, where on defense, sacks and interceptions seem to be the calling card."

 Four defensive tackles have been named AP Defensive Player of the Year since the sack became an official stat in 1982, and all four of them -- Warren Sapp, Dana Stubblefield, Cortez Kennedy and Keith Millard -- did so after finishing within the top 10 in sacks.
-Wade Phillips was the Philadelphia Eagles' defensive coordinator when Hall of Famer Reggie White was named Defensive Player of the Year after a 21-sack season in 1987, but Phillips helped move White from defensive tackle to defensive end.
+Wade Phillips was the Philadelphia Eagles' defensive coordinator when Hall of Famer Reggie White was named defensive player of the year after a 21-sack season in 1987, but Phillips helped move White from defensive tackle to defensive end.

 "You've got a better chance outside," Phillips said, "because you can't get doubled as much."